Piers Akerman

-Piers Akerman (born 12 June 1950) is an Australian columnist and conservative commentator for the Sydney newspaper The Daily Telegraph.
+Piers Akerman (born 12 June 1950) is an Australian columnist and conservative commentator for the conservative Sydney newspaper The Daily Telegraph.

 Biography

 Akerman was born in Wewak, Papua New Guinea, the third son in a family of four children of John, an Australian Government doctor, and Eve Akerman (d.
 2003), a newspaper columnist and reviewer.
 The family left PNG for India in 1951, before returning to Perth, Western Australia.

 He attended Guildford Grammar School, where he remained until his expulsion, when he was "asked to leave" following a dispute with the headmaster.
 He spent the last few months of his schooling at Christ Church Grammar School but did not complete his final exams.

 Career

 Akerman worked for a time at British national newspaper, The Times, and spent ten years as a foreign correspondent in the United States.
 On returning to Australia, he was editor of The Advertiser, Adelaide (1988) and The Sunday Herald Sun, Melbourne (1990).
 During 1990-92 he was editor-in-chief of the Herald & Weekly Times group in Melbourne before becoming a vice-president of Fox News, USA in 1993.

 Mark Latham was known to weave complaints about Akerman's writing into his speeches.

 Periodically, Akerman was a regular panelist on ABC Television's political commentary program Insiders, until his 16 June 2013 participation.
 This incident involved unfounded allegations about the then Prime Minister's de facto partner.
 Akerman had also appeared on the ABC's political program Q&A.